Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

 \subsection{Quantum Imaginary Time Evolution}

-The map $M_{\tau}(\cdot):=\frac{e^{-\tau\boldsymbol{\hat{H}}}(\cdot)}{\norm{e^{-\tau\boldsymbol{\hat{H}}}(\cdot)} }$ mapping quantum states to quantum states is non-unitary and non-linear; on the other hand, quantum computers are only capable of executing unitary evolution.
-The goal of QITE is to approximate such a non-unitary dynamics with unitary operations apt to be executed in a quantum computer.
-The first proposal \cite{Motta2019DeterminingEA}, and the one upon which most of the others are based of, is a hybrid quantum-classical approach that consists on finding unitary operators $\boldsymbol{\hat{U}}_n=e^{-i \boldsymbol{\hat{A}}_n \Delta\tau}$ that closely approximate the time step evolution generated by the operator of Eq.~\eqref{eq:ITE_step}.
+The map $M_{\tau}(\cdot):=\frac{e^{-\tau\boldsymbol{\hat{H}}}(\cdot)}{\norm{e^{-\tau\boldsymbol{\hat{H}}}(\cdot)} }$ mapping quantum states to quantum states is non-unitary and non-linear; however, quantum computers directly implement unitary evolution and projective measurements; non-unitary evolution must be simulated through sequences of unitary gates.
+The goal of QITE is to approximate such non-unitary dynamics with unitary operations apt to be executed in a quantum computer.
+The seminal QITE proposal by Motta et al. \cite{Motta2019DeterminingEA} introduced a hybrid quantum-classical approach consisting on finding unitary operators $\boldsymbol{\hat{U}}_n=e^{-i \boldsymbol{\hat{A}}_n \Delta\tau}$ that closely approximate the time step evolution generated by the operator of Eq.~\eqref{eq:ITE_step}.
 To this aim, the unitary generator $\boldsymbol{\hat{A}}_n$ can be expressed in terms of an operator basis

-where $\boldsymbol{\hat{\sigma}}_I$ is the operator basis, which, for instance, for spin systems would be composed of Pauli strings.\footnote{Unless otherwise specified, we will be reviewing spin chain systems with finite correlation lengths, but the same arguments apply to other kinds of many particle systems.} In \cite{Motta2019DeterminingEA} the problem is translated into an optimization where the $a_I(n)$ coefficients are found by minimizing the state norm difference between the state evolved as in Eq.~\eqref{eq:ITE_step} and evolved with the unitary $\boldsymbol{\hat{U}}_n$; the precision of these algorithms of course depend on the time-steps $\Delta\tau_{n}$ being small enough.
+where $\boldsymbol{\hat{\sigma}}_I$ is the operator basis, which, for instance, for spin systems would be composed of Pauli strings.\footnote{Unless otherwise specified, this work will be reviewing spin chain systems with finite correlation lengths, but the same arguments apply to other kinds of many particle systems.} In \cite{Motta2019DeterminingEA} the problem is translated into an optimization where the $a_I(n)$ coefficients are found by minimizing the state norm difference between the state evolved as in Eq.~\eqref{eq:ITE_step} and evolved with the unitary $\boldsymbol{\hat{U}}_n$; the precision of these algorithms of course depend on the time-steps $\Delta\tau$ being small enough.
 See \cite{understandingQITE} for a pedagogical and detailed review of the procedure followed by QITE to generate the unitaries $\boldsymbol{\hat{U}}_n$.

-While this procedure may yield dynamics that may be made arbitrarily close to ITE, the size of the linear system of equations to solve increases exponentially with the size of the system.
-What's more, this procedure involves computing $e^{-\Delta \tau\boldsymbol{\hat{H}} }$, which is by itself a hard computation for large systems and equivalent to solving the problem at hand\footnote{Exact calculation of the exponential of a square matrix involves obtaining the spectrum of that matrix.}.
-Additionally, the coefficients of the linear system are obtained by computing an exponential number (with the system dimensions) of expectation values with respect to the state at the previous step.
-In a practical scenario this would suppose an impractically long runtime, as well as, a non-local circuit synthesis of the unitary $\boldsymbol{\hat{U}}=\prod_n e^{-i\Delta t \boldsymbol{\hat{A}}_n }$.